an orthopedic surgeon at Rehasport Clinic

 An orthopedist specializing in the treatment of diseases and injuries of the lower limb, co-author of the development of modern surgical techniques, incl. regeneration of articular cartilage and meniscus (AMIC).

 Member of many national and international medical societies, General Director of the Smith + Nephew SNACE School of Arthroscopy.
-A graduate of the Medical Academy in Poznań, where he defended his doctorate, obtained the second degree of specialization, and finally the academic degree of habilitation.
+A graduate of the Medical Academy in Poznań (Poland), where he defended his doctorate, obtained the second degree of specialization, and finally the academic degree of habilitation.

 He is an international trainer of surgical techniques for arthroscopy of the knee and hip joint.